jnduli/blog_jnduli.co.ke/content/drafts/setting_arch_linux_on_t440.rst

     station wlan0 connect SSID

-After connecting to wifi, I updated the system clock with:
+After which I updated the system clock with:

 .. code-block:: bash